Edward2k/textAdventure/docs/assignment3.md

 *<u>newInterface(): void</u>* is called by the constructor and creates all the bounds, window etc needed to have the game menu.

+*<u>append(String s): void</u>* this appends s to the messages panel where a player can see Server responses.
+A diagram of this can be found on the ClientSide Object Diagram section.

+The Interface class is made by the PlayerClient object, and passed down to the 2 Thread objects, read and write.
+These threads can call getInput() to get input from the interface instead of STDIN, and append(s) to write to the interface instead of STDOUT.

 <hr/>

 For a history of the past revision (non-multiplayer), please see Assignmnet2.md.
 In that document, you will also find revisions prior to final npn-multiplayer verison.